A Practical and Privacy-Preserving Framework for Real-World Large Language Model Services: Experiment and Performance Analysis

+Moreover, our evaluation across models from different institutions indicates that the choice of LLM affects only the absolute request time, request size, and response size, but not the relative differences among the normal, API, and subscription modes.
+These inter-mode differences originate solely from the signature operations introduced in our framework, demonstrating that the framework is model-agnostic and can be seamlessly applied to heterogeneous LLM providers.

-\textbf{Computation and Communication Overhead Analysis:} Compared to the original LLM, the subscription-based mode only increases processing time by 10.5\%, while the API-based mode results in a 5.7\% increase.
-In terms of communication overhead, the subscription-based mode adds 1121B and 361B for the request and respond respectively.
-This extra data includes $\delta_{i-1}$, $t_{i-1}$, $t'_{i}$, $\delta'_{i}$, and the extra time comes from generating, verifying and transferring these signatures.
-It is important to note that in the API-based mode, a certain number of signatures are generated first, and then these signatures are used for the queries.
-As a result, the response size and processing time in the API-based mode show only minor differences compared to the standard large model.
-Our last experiment shows that the processing time and communication overhead to generate multiple signatures are acceptable for practical use.
-Moreover, our framework allows for flexible replacement of the underlying partially blind signature scheme.
-For instance, the RSA-based partially blind signature used in this paper can be replaced with a batch partially blind signature scheme, which generates multiple signatures at once.
-Note that the extra communication overhead is not a performance bottleneck.
-Experimental results indicate that our frameworks introduces minimal differences in processing time.
-This demonstrates that our solution maintains user privacy without incurring significant resource consumption, achieving performance comparable to the original LLM.
+Our previous experiment showed that the processing time and communication overhead required to generate multiple signatures were acceptable for practical use.
+Moreover, our framework allowed for flexible replacement of the underlying partially blind signature scheme.
+For instance, the RSA-based partially blind signature used in this study could be replaced with a batch partially blind signature scheme, which generated multiple signatures at once.
+Note that the extra communication overhead was not a performance bottleneck.
+Experimental results indicate that our frameworks introduced minimal differences in processing time.
+This demonstrates that our solution maintained user privacy without incurring significant resource consumption, achieving performance comparable to the original LLM.If readers analyse the experimental data of the DeepSeek-R1-Distill-Llama-8B model in the \ref{app1}, they will also reach the same conclusion.
+This further indicates that our solution is not dependent on the selection of the model.